OAuth 2.0 vs 2.1: What Changed and How to Migrate

 OAuth 2.0 documented security best practices as optional recommendations.
 OAuth 2.1 makes these practices mandatory requirements.

-PKCE is Required for All Clients
+PKCE Is Required for All Clients

 Proof Key for Code Exchange (PKCE) prevents authorization code interception attacks.
 Here’s how it works: the client generates a cryptographically random code verifier (at least 43 characters), hashes it to create a code challenge, and sends the challenge with the initial authorization request.